 Faith is being involved in something God is doing, without needing to see the mechanics of how it will be done, or how it will turn out.
 There is no need to worry.
 It should not matter to us how our God will work behind the scenes.
 We need only trust Him.
 What we don't see or can't see, the invisible, the unknown, is what so many allow to prevent them from stepping out or carrying on in faith.
 Yet this is the way God works.

-So many can't figure out why they have no spiritual power or never see God's hand much in their lives, when all they ever do is look at what is or is not in our own capability, and begin to doubt God.
-We sell ourselves short because the presence of faith itself is the proof that God is ready to work, He's just waiting for us to take Him at His Word.
+So many can't figure out why they have no spiritual power or never see God's hand much in their lives, when all they ever do is look at what is or is not within their own capability, and begin to doubt God.
+We sell ourselves short as the presence of faith itself is the proof that God is ready to work, He's just waiting for us to take Him at His Word.
 The evidence that God is going to do something thru you is your faith.
 A good example is Peter walking on water:

 25 And in the fourth watch of the night Jesus went unto them, walking on the sea.
 26 And when the disciples saw him walking on the sea, they were troubled, saying, It is a spirit; and they cried out for fear.
 27 But straightway Jesus spake unto them, saying, Be of good cheer; it is I; be not afraid.
 28 And Peter answered him and said, Lord, if it be thou, bid me come unto thee on the water.
 29 And he said, Come.
 And when Peter was come down out of the ship, he walked on the water, to go to Jesus.
 30 But when he saw the wind boisterous, he was afraid; and beginning to sink, he cried, saying, Lord, save me.
 31 And immediately Jesus stretched forth his hand, and caught him, and said unto him, O thou of little faith, wherefore didst thou doubt?
 32 And when they were come into the ship, the wind ceased.
 33 Then they that were in the ship came and worshipped him, saying, Of a truth thou art the Son of God.

-What was created when Christ approached His Disciples by walking on the water that night, was a rare, unforgettable moment of faith.
-At first the Disciples were afraid thinking it was a ghost.
+What was created when Christ approached His Disciples by walking on the water that night, was an unforgettable moment of faith.
+At first the Disciples were afraid, thinking it was a ghost.
 Christ then spoke in opposition to their fear.
 Peter heard His voice and his fear was gone.
 How do we know Peter's desire to walk on the water was in line with Christ's desire?
-Because he asked Christ, and Christ said, "Come."
+Because he asked Christ, and Christ said, "Come".

 Unlike the other Disciples, who were all witnessing the same event with their physical eyes, Peter was in the unseen realm of faith.
 Before he could think about it, he was walking on water.
 Christ immediately answered His prayer, as Peter stepped out in faith.
 Peter was walking on water at the bidding of God Incarnate!
 Peter, for that solitary moment, was 'walking tall' in the invisible, spiritual dimension.
 There was no hesitation, there was no worry; he was like a little child.

-Then Peter allowed the negative emotion of fear, which can only come from the realm of the physical, to interrupt his focus.
+Then we see Peter allowing the carnal emotion of fear, which only comes from the realm of the physical, to interrupt his focus.
 Many are quick to criticize Peter for sinking.
 But just look at what a "little faith" can accomplish!
-Faith and fear cannot co-exist because they are from two entirely different dimensions.
+Recognize how faith and fear cannot co-exist because they are from two entirely different dimensions.

 Have you ever 'stepped out of the boat'?
 We hear His voice all the time.
 This is the nature of faith.
+Have you ever faced impossible circumstances in your life?
 Faith is only possible when circumstances seem impossible; when we do not have the means or ability to do something ourselves.
 Listen, there will be no 'gameplan' presented by God when it comes to opportunities of faith, where He just lays it all out ahead of time; it's not going to happen.
 So we might as well face the reality that God is only going to give us faith, when the only way the situation can work out is by trusting Him.
 We have countless examples throughout the Scriptures of how our ancestors did this.